 - Provide training to relevant Group employees to ensure an understanding of the risks of slavery and human trafficking and how to detect and prevent any non-compliant activities or practices in the business or its supply chain;

 - Have established systems to enable whistleblowing; and

 - Report its commitments, policy, performance and actions in tackling slavery and human trafficking as part of annual reporting.

 Our supply chain covers a broad range of goods and services associated with the operation of our business including: third party direct labour, fixed and mobile plant and equipment, haulage, a wide range of operational and engineering goods and services as well as construction projects.
 As such, the Group has set standards that it expects suppliers to adhere to in its responsible procurement policy, which is issued as part of our supplier welcome packs, and introduced standard contract forms for new contracts to ensure suppliers are able to demonstrate compliance with the Act.

-In May 2018, the Group received a certificate of achievement in Corporate Ethical Procurement & Supply from the Chartered Institute of Procurement & Supply (‘CIPS’), which will be renewed annually and with all procurement staff to be recertified on this basis.
+In May 2018, the Group received a certificate of achievement in Corporate Ethical Procurement & Supply from the Chartered Institute of Procurement & Supply (‘CIPS’).
+This has been renewed annually and with all procurement staff required to be recertified on this basis.
 As a result of this, we are also listed on the CIPS Ethical Register.

 COMMUNICATION AND TRAINING

 We are committed to ensuring our staff understand and are compliant with our approach to preventing modern slavery and human trafficking.
 The Group has provided the following training and communication on our Modern Slavery Statement:

 - The CEO has written to every employee stressing our commitment to preventing modern slavery and human trafficking – a copy of this letter is provided to every new start at induction;

 - All new employees, agency workers and contractors are briefed on our Modern Slavery Statement, with this statement available on our website at all times;